 - increased by 14.1% to $13.3 billion, reflecting a 5.1% increase in goods and a 13% decline in goods imports

-- the latest monthly data published by the ABS within the ‘International Trade in Goods ’ release, shows the NT’s total balance of goods traded narrowed by 49.7% to $492 million over the year to October 2024, driven by a decline in the value of exports, and an increase in the value of imports..
+- the latest monthly data published by the ABS within the ‘International Trade in Goods ’ release, shows the NT’s total balance of goods traded widened by 34% to $811 million over the year to January 2025, driven by an increase in the value of exports, partly offset by an increase in the value of import.
 Further information on the latest results for the NT’s goods trade balance can be found at the International trade page.

 Explanatory notes